-The G-ACh insertion process encapsulates OAM packets and multiplexes them with the data packets.
-The data packets are passed through unchanged, while the OAM packets are encapsulated as follows:
+The G-ACh insertion process encapsulates OAM packets and multiplexes them with data packets.
+The data packets are passed through unchanged, while OAM packets are encapsulated as follows:

-A G-ACh header is prepended to the OAM PDU, with the channel type.
+A G-ACh header is prepended to the OAM PDU, with the channel type set to a specified value.
 If MI_GAL_Enable is true, the process then further prepends a G-ACh label (GAL) as described in [IETF RFC 5586].
-If the time-to-live (TTL) signal is not specified, the TTL field in the GAL is set to 255; otherwise it is set to the value in the TTL signal.
-Note: certain OAM packets can be addressed to a MIP and thus need to be inserted with a specific TTL to ensure that the TTL expires at the target MIP.
-OAM packets addressed to a MEP have the TTL set to 255.
+If the TTL signal is not specified, the TTL field in the MI_CI_D is set to 255; otherwise it is set to the value in the TTL signal.
+If a GAL is inserted, the TTL field in the GAL LSE is set as defined in [IETF RFC 5586].

+NOTE 1 - Certain OAM packets can be addressed to an MIP and thus need to be inserted with a specific TTL to ensure that the TTL expires at the target MIP.
+OAM packets addressed to an MEP have the TTL set to 255.

-NOTE - MI_GAL_Enable must be set to true on LSPs and to false on PWs.
+NOTE 2 - MI_GAL_Enable must be set to true on LSPs and to false on PWs.
 Setting it to true for PWs is for further study.